lozeone/drupal8_noty/README.md

 -------------

- * In the "Noty Messages" section of each flag edit form, you can set the severity level of the messages for each flag action.
+ * In the "Noty Messages" section of each flag edit form, you can set the severity level, timeout, and position for each flag action.